zaqifathis/BIMserver-doc/Plugin-Development.md

 # License

-The license under which the BIMserver.org software is released is mainly Affero GPL from the GNU project.
-More info on that can be found on http://bimserver.org/license/.

-Part of this license outlines requirements for derivative works, such as Plugins.
-Derivatives of BIMserver.org code inherit the Affero GPL license.
-There is some legal grey area regarding what is considered a derivative work, but we feel strongly that Plugins are derivative work and thus inherit the Affero license.
-If you disagree, you might want to consider a different (open or closed source) project.
+BIMserver is an open framework that uses Plugins.
+Derivatives of bimserver.org code inherit the Affero GPL code.
+Plugins build from scratch can also be licensed under the GPL license (and used as plugin in BIMserver).
+This does not go for snippets, GUIs and some separate (or remote) running services where BIMserver is a client to that service.
+Again: when in doubt, feel free to contact us.